THE NEW YORK TIMES

 roles: casting, field producing, interviewing

 Even the insiders are fed up with Washington.
-To understand why, NYT Opinion Video put the same eight questions to House and Senate members in both parties who are on the way out, looking for patterns and prescriptions to get a handle on the place.
-Corruption, money, perks, frustrations, solutions.
+To understand why, we asked the same eight questions to House and Senate members in both parties who are on the way out, looking for patterns and prescriptions.

 I talked about the project on TV and on the radio.